gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

    Project ID
     Google Cloud Project ID
    Private Key
     The service account private key.
-Paste in the entire value between (but not including) the quotation marks in your downloaded JSON document, formatted like the following example: "-----BEGIN PRIVATE KEY-----\n(your_key)\n-----END PRIVATE KEY-----\n".
+Paste in the entire value between (but not including) the quotation marks in your downloaded JSON document, formatted like the following example: "-----BEGIN PRIVATE KEY-----(your_key)-----END PRIVATE KEY-----".
    Client Email
     The service account client email, ex: `morpheus@morpheus.iam.gserviceaccount.com` Region